CodeYourFuture/JS3-Module-Project/readme.md

 You are allowed to change anything in your partner's code to make it easier to understand or build on, but they must understand and accept your changes.

 Remember, finish each level before you move on to the next.
-Reach out for help if you're stuck.
+Reach out for help when you're stuck.